Come Through (H.E.R. song)

-"Come Through" is a duet by American R&B singers H.E.R. and Chris Brown, released on April 23, 2021, through RCA Records, as the fourth single from her debut studio album Back of My Mind (2021).
-It was fully written by H.E.R. and Brown, and produced by Cardiak, Mike Will Made It and Mr. Wu10.
+"Come Through" is a song written and performed by American singer H.E.R. featuring fellow American singer Chris Brown, released on April 23, 2021 through RCA Records as the third single from her debut studio album Back of My Mind (2021).
+The R&B duet was produced by Cardiak, Mike Will Made It and Mr. Wu10.

 Composition

 "Come Through" is an R&B slow jam where the singers trade lines about wanting the other to cancel their plans for a possible late-night sneaky link with a close circle of friends who are looking to "get faded".